Bernie Sanders raises $18 million as Democrats' money primary kicks off

 But he didn't blow his past performance out of the water, despite being much better known than he was four years ago, when he raised $15.3 million in his first quarter of the contest.
 Only about 20 percent of his donors are new this time around, according to his campaign.

-Still, Sanders operation remains formidable: 525,000 individual contributors and a total of $28 million in the bank, thanks to pre-existing funds the senator had raised in previous election campaigns.
+Still, Sanders' operation remains formidable: 525,000 individual contributors and a total of $28 million in the bank, thanks to existing funds the senator had raised in previous election campaigns.

 "We're building a campaign to win and we're planning to win from the outset," Sanders campaign manager Faiz Shakir told reporters on a press call Tuesday.